hate-alert/HateXplain/README.md

     "post_tokens": ["and","this","is","why","i","end","up","with","nigger","trainee","doctors","who","can","not","speak","properly","lack","basic","knowledge","of","biology","it","truly","scary","if","the","public","only","knew"]
   }
 }

+post_id : Unique id for each post annotators : The list of annotations.

 ~~~

 #####  :thumbsup: The repo is still in active developements.
 Feel free to create an [issue](https://github.com/punyajoy/HateXplain/issues) !!  :thumbsup: